bitfl0wer/warehouseify/README.md

 ## Roadmap

 - [ ] Feature-gate internet connectivity: Allow for completely local building of crates, providing all listed crates are declared as locally available
+- [ ] The `[dependencies]` section of the config.toml file should allow specifying a binstall repository